hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 #### Vault Initialization

-To prepare your network for interoperation with a foreign network, you need to record the following to your vault using the [Corda SDK](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/952245) (`com.weaver.corda.sdk`):
+To prepare your network for interoperation with a foreign network, you need to record the following to your vault using the [Corda SDK](https://github.com/hyperledger/cacti/packages/1856827) (`org.hyperledger.cacti.weaver.sdk.corda.weaver-sdk-corda`):
 - **Access control policies**:
   Let's take the example of the request made from `trade-finance-network` to `trade-logistics-network` for a B/L earlier in this document. `trade-logistics-network` can have a policy of the following form permitting access to the `GetBillOfLading` function from a client representing the `PartyA` node in `trade-finance-network` as follows:
   ```json